theelioway/thing/README.md

 ## TODO from this day forward.

-- Thous shalt change all occurences of the parameter name `elioName` with `identifier`
+- Thous shalt change all occurences of the parameter name `name` with `identifier`
 - Thous shalt change all occurences of the parameter name `elioGroup` with `subjectOf`
 - Thous shalt use generator-thing to import the functionality of `eliothing/thing/bin/thing.js` (?move into `liar-thing`) producing a `<thing>.json` (i.e. empty or randomly propulated instance) or `<Thing>.json` (schema of "Thing") where `identifier` is used as the output file/folder name and if not `identifier` the lowercase version of this `thing`